What your view of sports and life would be if you had too many concussions

 AB: I have been a fan of the Minnesota Timberwolves since 1989.
 I was a 6’3″, 14 year-old, aspiring center/forward during their inaugural season and even got to attend a game that first season that they played in the now-deflated Metrodome.

-J-Dub: I was in college in Grand Forks in that first year, and I remember driving down to Minneapolis to see a game in the Humpty-dome.
+J-Dub: I was in college in North Dakota in that first year, and I remember driving down to Minneapolis to see a game in the Humpty-dome.
 Do you remember that goofy curtain they hung from the roof to try to make you think you weren’t watching hoops in an awful football stadium?

 AB: I do, but I used to work at the Dome when I was in high school at the academy.
 So I’ve seen the inside of the Dome in just about every configuration possible.
 I’ve seen baseball, basketball, truck rallies, concerts you name it and I’ve sold someone something ridiculously overpriced at it.
 What’s the best concert you saw at the dome?